-We have audited the accompanying consolidated balance sheets of Summit Healthcare REIT, Inc. (the "Company") as of December 31, 2019 and 2018, the related consolidated statements of operations, equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Summit Healthcare REIT, Inc. (the "Company") as of December 31, 2020 and 2019, the related consolidated statements of operations, equity, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years then ended, in conformity with accounting principles generally accepted in the United States of America.